Healthy Recipes Blog

 • Pizza sauce: Try to use sugar-free sauce.
 Rao's is my favorite brand.

-• Shredded cheese: I like to use either shredded mozzarella or an Italian cheese blend.
+• Shredded cheese: I like to use shredded mozzarella or an Italian cheese blend.
+Provolone is also good.

-• Broil the mushrooms.
-You start by seasoning the mushrooms, then briefly broiling them to pre-cook them.
+Broil the mushrooms.
+You start by seasoning the mushrooms, then briefly broiling to pre-cook them.
 Drain the liquids they release on paper towels.
-(Photos 1-2).

 The main challenge with a portobello pizza base is preventing sogginess.
-Mushrooms contain quite a bit of liquid, and the last thing you want is for them to release the liquid into your lovely pizza!
-Here are my tips for preventing sogginess:
+Mushrooms contain a lot of liquid, and the last thing you want is for them to release the liquid into your lovely pizza!
+Here are my tips for preventing sogginess.
+I use them in other portobello recipes, including these stuffed portobello mushrooms.

-1. Wipe clean, don't wash the mushrooms.
+1. Wipe the mushrooms clean, don't wash them.
 If you wash them, they can absorb too much water.

 2. Remove the gills.
 They tend to release quite a bit of water.